The Anesthesia Gas Machine

 Total fresh gas flow (FGF) enters and splits into carrier gas (much less than 20%, which becomes enriched- saturated, actually- with vapor) and bypass gas (more than 80%).
 These two flows rejoin at the vaporizer outlet.
 The splitting ratio of these two flows depends on the ratio of resistances to their flow, which is controlled by the concentration control dial, and the automatic temperature compensation valve.

-Effect of flow rate: The output of all current variable-bypass vaporizers is relatively constant over the range of fresh gas flows from approximately 250 mL/min to at least 10 L/min, due to extensive wick and baffle system that effectively increases surface area of vaporizing chamber.
-All sevoflurane vaporizers are less accurate (due to the low vapor pressure of the agent) at high fresh gas flows (> 10 L/min) and high vaporizer concentration settings typical after induction, where they deliver less than the dial setting (Anesth Analg 2000;91:834 notes that this tendency is accentuated if the vaporizer is nearly empty).
+Effect of flow rate: The output of all current variable-bypass vaporizers is relatively constant over a wide range of fresh gas flows (250 mL/min to 10 L/min), due to extensive wick and baffle system that effectively increases the surface area of the vaporizing chamber.
+All sevoflurane vaporizers are (slightly) less accurate (due to the low vapor pressure of the agent) at high fresh gas flows (> 10 L/min) and high vaporizer concentration settings (8%) typical after induction, where they deliver less than the dial setting (footnote 1).
 Clinically this is relatively unimportant, since we titrate to effect (end tidal agent concentration) and use overpressure.

 Effect of ambient temperature: The output of modern vaporizers is linear from 20-35 degrees C, due to

 The effect of altitude on vaporizer performance is controversial.
 Dorsch and Dorsch (Understanding Anesthesia Equipment 5th ed.
 2008) state that one should consult the operator's manual.
 Some sources state that variable bypass types need not be adjusted for moderate changes in barometric pressure, but the Tec 6 must be dialed up beyond the desired dose at higher altitudes.
 Other sources disagree.
 Note that nitrous oxide is less useful as altitude increases, since it becomes more difficult to supply adequate pO2 using N2O when total atmospheric pressure declines.
-See:
+Further reading at footnote 2.

 For either funnel or keyed filler types, fill the vaporizer only to the top etched line within the sight glass.
 Do not hold the bottle up on a keyed filler until it stops bubbling (this will overfill the chamber, particularly if the concentration control dial is "on", or if leaks are present).
-The only current vaporizer which can be filled while it is operating is the Tec 6 Desflurane (but even that vaporizer is safer to fill in the "off" position).
+While it has been stated that the Tec 6 Desflurane vaporizer is an exception, even that vaporizer is safer to fill in the "off" position.
 But why remember this particular exception?
 It's safest to fill any vaporizer only when it is "off."

 Ehrenwerth and Eisenkraft (1993) give the formula:

-Or one can determine the volume (mL) of saturated vapor needed to provide 1% (ie 4000 x 0.01 = 40 mL); then use Avogadro's hypothesis, the molecular weight, the liquid density, and molar volume (22.4 L at 20 degrees C) to determine how many mL of liquid become 40 mL vapor per minute.
+Or one can determine the volume (mL) of saturated vapor needed to provide 1% (ie 4000 x 0.01 = 40 mL); then use Avogadro's hypothesis, the molecular weight, the liquid density, and molar volume (22.4 L at standard temperature [0 degrees C] and pressure [100 kPa or 1 atm]) to determine how many mL of liquid become 40 mL vapor per minute.
 Typically, 1 mL of liquid volatile agent yields about 200 mL vapor.
 This is why tipping an older vaporizer is so hazardous- it discharges liquid agent into the control mechanisms, or distal to the outlet.
 And minute amounts of liquid agent discharged distal to the vaporizer outlet result in a large bolus of saturated vapor delivered to the patient instantaneously.

 Important safety features include:

 Vapor 2000.
-Click on the thumbnail, or on the underlined text, to see the larger version (68 KB).
-The Vapor 2000 is one of two tippable vaporizers (Aisys cassettes are the other).
-The dial must first be rotated to a "T" setting ("transport" or "tip") which is beyond zero (clockwise as viewed from above).
+Click on the thumbnail, or on the underlined text, to see the larger version.
+The Vapor 2000 is a tippable vaporizer (also applies to Aisys cassettes).
+The Vapor 2000 dial must first be rotated to a "T" setting ("transport" or "tip") which is beyond zero (clockwise as viewed from above).

 |